Vijay Kumar Sinha is Speaker of Bihar assembly

 8 ministers in new Bihar ministry have pending criminal cases against them

-The chair,however, overruled the objection saying being leader of the house the chief minister's presence is legitimate.
+The chair, however, overruled the objection saying being leader of the house the chief minister's presence is legitimate.

 The opposition also demanded voting by secret ballot which was turned down by pro tem Speaker Jitan Ram Manjhi who went ahead with headcount after dissatisfaction was raised by the opposition over voice vote.